 Eastbourne, just a 20 minute drive away, provides more entertainment, with its iconic pier, several theatres, the re-developed Arndale Centre whilst for a truly metropolitan air head for Brighton, with a cosmopolitan collection of restaurants, museums and some serious retail therapy.

 Why not check our availability and book online or contact us to help provide the right Seaford accommodation for you.

 Do you already own accommodation in Seaford?
-Or perhaps thinking about buying a second-home in the area?
+Or perhaps thinking about buying a second-home in the area for holidays?
 We’d be delighted to have an informal discussion with you about Seaford accommodation, either before you buy a property, with advice on locations or specific properties and on the best way to decorate and furnish it, or when you simply need help to let it.